Triang3l/WebQuake/README.md

 These features are intentionally left unimplemented in this build.
 Please don't make pull requests adding them.

 * Multiplayer - will be added when the dedicated server is done.
-* Mouse support - uses vendor prefixes, pointer lock works only in element fullscreen in Firefox.
-Element fullscreen is not going to be added because there's already browser-wide F11 fullscreen.
 * Gamepad support - uses vendor prefixes.

 # Contributing